myPan635/learngit/readme.txt

-Git id a version control system.
+Git id a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.